Score aggregation

 - an examination based on the Unit 3–4 sequence, set by the VCAA.

-Study score calculation for students with Interrupted Studies status
+Calculations for students with Interrupted Studies status

-Students who have been granted interrupted studies status will have their study scores calculated using graded assessments across 2 academic years, provided they have achieved 2 or more graded assessments in the study and received an S for both Units 3 and 4.
+Students who have been granted Interrupted Studies status will have their study scores calculated using graded assessments across 2 academic years, provided they have achieved 2 or more graded assessments in the study and received an S for both Units 3 and 4.
 The best results for each graded assessment across the 2 years of study are used when the study score is calculated.

 This table demonstrates how these requirements are applied.